Statistical screening workspace

 How often did the sample miss every hypothetical affected unit?

-Press "Run 1,000 simplified trials" to repeatedly draw an illustrative audit sample against the current hypothetical affected-unit cluster.
+Press "Run 1,000 simplified trials" to repeatedly draw an illustrative audit sample against the current hypothetical affected-unit pattern.
 This is a simplified model, not a reproduction of WEC's constrained selection software.

 Illustrative area vote totals